-At what point do we as humans stop advancing technology in the fields of robotics and artificial intelligence simply because our mere existence depends on it?
+At what point do we as humans stop advancing technology in the fields of robotics and artificial intelligence?
+Because at some point our mere existence may depend on us doing just that.

-Earlier this month, Mo Gawdat, the former Chief Business Officer with Google’s Research and Development division, warned that artificial intelligence researchers are “creating God.”
+Mo Gawdat, the former Chief Business Officer with Google’s Research and Development division, has previously warned that artificial intelligence researchers are “creating God.”

 Despite that warning, people continue to march forward with creations like Grace, a robot nursing assistant designed by SingularityNET founder Dr. Ben Goertzel to look and act human, but with the capability of quickly solving complex problems.